 \subsection{Tuning Parameters and Sampling Time}

-The sampling time of the controller is 1~second.
-To solve the \ac{MIQP} in \eqref{eq:projection_MIQP} we use the Yalmip toolbox~\cite{lofberg2004yalmip} with the solver Gurobi.
+The sampling time of the controller is 10~seconds.
+To solve the \ac{MIQP} in \eqref{eq:projection_MIQP} the Yalmip toolbox~\cite{lofberg2004yalmip} with the solver Gurobi is used.
 Solving the \ac{MIQP} takes less than 40~milliseconds on a standard notebook.
-As the tuning parameter we choose a diagonal matrix $G = diag(0.1 \cdot I_{42}, 0.2 \cdot I_{42}, 2500 \cdot I_{10})$.
+The tuning parameter is a diagonal matrix $G = \diag(0.1 \cdot I_{42}, 0.2 \cdot I_{42}, 2500 \cdot I_{10})$.
 The high value of 2500 for the tap changers ensures that they are not overused.
-The small values for $p$ and $q$ ensure fast convergence of the algorithm.
+The small values for $p$ and $q$ ensure fast algorithm convergence.